Managing your Time for a Successful DPhil

 - Observe your energy levels during the day and plan to do the most important things when your energy is high, saving routine work for when your energy is lower.

 - Observe and notice what kind of things steal your time, and work out how take control by managing these things pro-actively.
-These slides have some suggestions
+These slides on Time Stealers have some suggestions